le0pard/le0pard.github.io/_posts/postgresql/2015-04-13-postgresql-indexes.md

 # PostgreSQL Index Types

-There are many types of indexes in Postgres, as well as different ways to use them.
-Let's consider all this indexes.
+There are many types of indexes in PostgreSQL, as well as different ways to use them.
+Let's review all these indexes.

 ## B-Tree index